-(2) Changes in redemption value are the fair value changes from the acquisition date redemption value based
+(2) Changes in redemption value are the fair value changes from the acquisition date redemption value based on the options held by the minority interest holders, adjusted through Retained earnings.

 The exercise of these rights at their earliest contractual date would result in obligations of the Company to fund the related amounts during 2025 to 2027.
 It is not determinable, at this time, if or when the owners of these rights will exercise all or a portion of these rights.